Vocals | Tracking | Mixing | Mastering

-In an effort to celebrate the life and legacy of Sugar Bear, who passed away in June of 2019, 206 Zulu will be memorializing their community driven, state-of-the-art recording studio at Washington Hall, by naming it ‘Emerald Street Studios’; at the very location they had their start, nearly four decades ago.
+In an effort to celebrate the life and legacy of Sugar Bear, who passed away in June of 2019, 206 Zulu memorialized their community driven, state-of-the-art recording studio at Washington Hall, by naming it ‘Emerald Street Studios’; at the very location they had their start, nearly four decades ago.

 206 Zulu is a non-profit organization dedicated to providing accessible spaces while serving communities through the upliftment, preservation, and celebration of Hip Hop culture.
 As part of an international movement to preserve and elevate the culture, 206 Zulu advocates November as Hip Hop History Month, and has garnered support with official proclamations in the Cities of Seattle, Tacoma, Olympia, Lacey, Bremerton and most recently the State of Washington.

-Stay in touch by connecting with us on Facebook!
+Stay in touch by connecting with Emerald Street Studios on Facebook!